codahale/sneaker/README.md

 You should also specify which region you'll be operating in via the `AWS_DEFAULT_REGION` environment variable.

-In general, if the `aws` command works, `kms-secrets` should work as well.
+In general, if the `aws` command works, `secman` should work as well.

 ### Setting Up The Environment

-`kms-secrets` needs two things: the ID of a KMS key and the S3 path where secrets will be stored.
+`secman` needs two things: the ID of a KMS key and the S3 path where secrets will be stored.

 You can create a KMS key via the AWS Console or using a recent version of `aws`.
 When you've created the key, store its ID (a UUID) in the